zackforbing/ruby-submissions/1602/module_4_assignments/gametime/alex-sunny/checkin_3.md

 ## Instructor Section

 ### Points for Second Check In (base 50)
+60/50

 ### Instructor's Goals for Next Check In

+  - The time between now and when it's due should be spent polishing the application, adding tests, and looking at managing code quality(methods being refactored)
+  - look into partial functions, currying, and even closures
+  - build out landing page for game
+  - game page should explain how to play the game and it should have some styling.
+  - deployed to github pages.

 ### Feedback?
+  - great job reaching all of your goals
+  - loved the drops.
+  - if you have time look into the wing man and getting the drop to be bigger.